St. Paul's Church, Antwerp: Sculpture

-The St. Paul's Church holds the most impressive array of Baroque confessionals in Belgium.
+St. Paul's Church holds the most impressive array of Baroque confessionals in Belgium.
 The 10 confessionals, executed around 1659 by Pieter Verbrugghen I with the assistance of his workshop and other sculptors, are divided in groups of five on the side of both aisles.
 Each confessional is flanked by two statues on either side.
 The confessionals are not conceived as separate pieces of furniture but are connected by a wooden paneling.
 The entire wall of each aisle is thus turned into a single united piece of furniture, the iconography of which strives to achieve the same unity and synthesis as the whole structure.

 The sculptors Artus Quellinus the Elder, Pieter Verbrugghen I, Jan Pieter van Baurscheit de Elder and Andries Colyns de Nole created 8 life-size white stone sculptures of Dominican saints between the years 1631 and 1700 which are placed between the windows of the choir.

 On the south side is the Chapel of the Holy Sacrament and of the Sweet Name Jezus which has an altar sculpted by Pieter Verbrugghen I and an altar piece by Rubens on The Disputation of the Holy Sacrament.
 This chapel also holds a Baroque confessional by Willem Kerricx that was originally placed on the north side of the main entrance.

 On the north side is the Maria Chapel with a Baroque altar which was commenced by Huibrecht van den Eynde, continued by his pupil Sebastiaen de Neve and completed by Jan Pieter van Baurscheit de Elder in 1728.
 A typical rubensian motif are the dozens of miniature putti and cherubs on the ascending branches of vegetal, Marian symbols on the twisted marble columns.
 The painting Adoration of the shepherds by Rubens forms the altar piece.
 The Maria Chapel also contains a white marble sculpture of Our Lady of Sorrows by Jan Pieter van Baurscheit de Elder.

 The church holds elaborate tomb monuments attributed to Johannes van Mildert, Pieter Verbrugghen II and Andries Colyns de Nole.

 The 17th century organ is regarded as one of the most important organs of Belgium.
 The monumental organ case was sculpted by Pieter Verbrugghen I after a design by Erasmus Quellinus II.